You probably have heard about the link attribute (NOT tag!) called “nofollow” by now.

 - Yahoo

-It was to combat SPAM.
-The attribute mostly was to protect us from
+It was meant to combat SPAM.
+The attribute was intented to protect us from

 - comment SPAM